Dependency and Supply Chain Security Policy

 • uv.lock: Pins all Python dependencies with integrity hashes.

-Wildcard version specifiers are explicitly prohibited.
+We prohibit wildcard version specifiers.
 Dependency updates are reviewed and tested before adoption, and all lock file changes require Core team review via CODEOWNERS enforcement.

 4. Source Restrictions

-Rust dependencies are restricted to the crates.io registry.
-Dependencies from git repositories or unknown registries are not permitted.
-This ensures all packages are subject to the crates.io publishing and integrity guarantees.
+We restrict Rust dependencies to the crates.io registry and do not permit dependencies from git repositories or unknown registries.
+All packages are therefore subject to crates.io publishing controls and integrity checks.

 5. License Compliance

 Automated checks enforce that all dependencies carry licenses compatible with LGPL-3.0-or-later.
-The permitted license set includes MIT, Apache-2.0, BSD variants, ISC, MPL-2.0, Zlib, OpenSSL, and Unlicense.
-Any dependency with an incompatible or missing license is flagged and blocked before merge.
+The permitted set includes MIT, Apache-2.0, BSD variants, ISC, MPL-2.0, Zlib, OpenSSL, and Unlicense.
+A dependency with an incompatible or missing license is flagged and blocked before merge.

 6. Build Integrity and Attestation